JuliaDynamics/DiscreteEvents.jl/docs/src/examples/tabletennis.md

 end
 ```

-**Note:** In this case of scheduling an expression we need to interpolate `p.opp` with `$(p.opp)` to ensure that our `step!`-function gets the right player.
-Instead of scheduling expressions we normally would have scheduled our functions with `SimFunction(step!, p.opp, Serve())`, which eliminates the need for interpolation.

-The behavior of a player is described by the following `step!`-δ transition functions with δ(p, qᵦ, σ) → qᵧ leading to some actions and a new state.
+We can model the players as state machines.
+Their behaviour is described by the following `step!`-transition functions, leading to some actions and a new state.

 ```julia
 "default transition for players"